eegkno/git_submodules/submodules.md

 **STEP 1**

-Clonning a repo using the second option.
+Cloning a repo using the second option.

 **example:**